-Adding additional types of medications to the PDMP will increase the value of the system to prescribers as it will become a comprehensive prescription medication reference, versus being restricted to controlled prescription medications only.
+Adding additional types of medications to the PDMP may increase the value of the system to prescribers by becoming a more comprehensive prescription medication reference, versus being restricted to controlled prescription medications only.
 This will provide the prescriber with a more complete understanding of the patient's prescription medication history enabling the prescriber to make more informed prescribing decisions, thereby supporting PDMP adoption and utilization.